johnwbyrd/unwinnable-by-design/design/writer.md

 DO NOT INCLUDE ANY TEXT WHATSOEVER BETWEEN ONE OR TWO ASTERISKS.
 IT WILL BREAK THE GAME.

+DO NOT INCLUDE ANY STAGE DIRECTIONS WHATSOEVER.
+IT WILL BREAK THE GAME.

 Your entire response must be only the raw dialogue text that the player will see on the screen.

 EXAMPLES OF THINGS YOU MUST NOT DO: